impana2507/impana2507/README.md

 - 👋 Hi, I’m @impana2507
 - 👀 I’m interested in exploring myself
-- 🌱 I’m currently learning 3rd year engineering
+- 🌱 I’m currently Graguated
 - 💞️ I’m looking to collaborate on iit company
 - 📫 How to reach me ...